florianneukirchen/qgis-project-as-utm/README.md

 Select a layer that only contains features within the area of interest, e.g. an opened GPX track.
 Press the UTM Button in the Plugins Toolbar.

 ## Install
 You can install the plugin with the extension manager in QGIS.
+Requires pyproj >= 3.0.0 (coming with QGIS >= 3.18).

 Or checkout / copy the source code into your QGIS plugin folder.